Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides

+A movie of the polarization dependent SHG microscopy measurements showing the P-polarized SH component ($t_\mathrm{exposure}=60~s$) for varying polarization of the fundamental from $0\,^\circ$ to $360\,^\circ$ in steps of $3\,^\circ$ can be found in the supplementary material.
+Fig.~\ref{fig3} shows the corresponding polar plots of the SH intensity of some MoS$_2$ (c) mono- and (d) multilayer regions marked in the SHG microscopy image~(a).
+As described above, the crystal orientations $\Psi$ of the three MoS$_2$ mono- and multilayer flakes are evaluated from the observed phase of the corresponding fits.
+The crystal orientation can also be extracted for every pixel by an automatized fitting routine which is further described in the supplementary material.
+The result is illustrated in Fig.~\ref{fig2}(c).
+The crystal orientation for each individual flake including overlapping domains and growth errors like twins can be easily identified.
 One has to point out that the determination of the crystal orientation or stacking angles by means of SHG originates directly from the symmetry properties of the TMDC layers.
 Neither a complementary experimental technique nor further modelling is needed for the evaluation.
 This is in contrast to similar considerations for graphene which is, by the way, not accessible by SHG due to its inversion symmetry.
-Instead, the stacking of bilayer graphene has been studied systematically for example by the combination of structural and optical experimental techniques like transmission electron microscopy and Raman spectroscopy~\cite{Kim12prl, Havener12nl}.
+Instead, the stacking of bilayer graphene has been studied systematically for example by the combination of structural and optical experimental techniques like transmission electron microscopy and Raman spectroscopy~\cite{Kim12prl1, Havener12nl}.